tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 Replace `YourPasswordHasher` with the name of the implementation you've chosen.

-Here is a simple test case that hashes a password then verifies the hash.
+Here is a simple test case, that hashes a password then verifies the hash.
-Put it in a new file in `Test` project.
+Put it in a new file in `server/Tests/` folder.

 ```cs
 using Api;